 That’s all the key questions we need to answer.

-We will provide you with a lot of free MCAT prep info, MCAT practice
+We will provide you with a lot of free MCAT prep resource, MCAT practice

-resources and the collected medical school rankings data in the US on MCAThub.com.
+resources and the collected medical schools’ rankings data in the US on our MCAThub website.

 With the definitive guide on MCAT, you can expect a better understanding of your exams, which will increase your chances of entering your chosen medical school.